BET: Criticism

 The New York Times reported that the Reverend Delman L. Coates and his organization Enough is Enough led protests every weekend outside the residences of BET executives against what they claim are negative stereotypes of black people perpetuated by BET music videos.
-Enough is Enough backed an April 2008 report titled The Rap on Rap by the Parents Television Council that criticized BET's rap programming, suggesting that the gratuitous sexual, violent and profane content was targeting children and teens.
+Enough is Enough backed an April 2008 report titled The Rap on Rap by the Parents Television Council that criticized BET's rap programming, suggesting that the gratuitous erotic, violent and profane content was targeting children and teenagers.

-In a 2010 interview, BET co-founder Sheila Johnson explained that she herself is "ashamed" of what the network has become.
+In a 2010 interview, BET co-founder Sheila Johnson stated that she herself is "ashamed" of what the network has become.
 "I don't watch it.
 I suggest to my kids that they don't watch it," she said.
 "When we started BET, it was going to be the Ebony magazine on television.
 We had public affairs programming.
 We had news...
 I had a show called Teen Summit, we had a large variety of programming, but the problem is that then the video revolution started up...
 And then something started happening, and I didn't like it at all.
 And I remember during those days we would sit up and watch these videos and decide which ones were going on and which ones were not.
 We got a lot of backlash from recording artists...and we had to start showing them.
 I didn't like the way women were being portrayed in these videos."

 Sister networks

 Spin-off channels

 BET has launched several spin-off cable networks over the years, including BET Her (formerly known as "BET on Jazz", then "BET J" and later "Centric"), BET Hip-Hop, and BET Gospel.
-Over time, spin-offs from sibling channels would be realigned under the BET branding; such as BET Jams (formerly known as "MTV Jams"), BET Soul (formerly known as "VH1 Soul"), SHO×BET, a premium Showtime multiplex network, and VH1 (an older-skewing spin-off of MTV that drifted into reality shows and, later, Black American-centric programming).
+Over time, spin-offs from sibling channels would be realigned under the BET branding; such as BET Jams (formerly known as "MTV Jams"), BET Soul (formerly known as "VH1 Soul"), SHO×BET (back then, it aired all of sci-fi films, but formerly known as "Showtime Beyond"), a premium Showtime multiplex network, and VH1 (an older-skewing spin-off of MTV that drifted into reality shows and, later, Black American-centric programming).

 In May 2019, a BET-branded channel was launched on Pluto TV (which was acquired by its parent company two months earlier).
 In June 2019, the launch of BET+ was announced, a premium streaming service targeting Black Americans.
-The service launched in the United States in Fall 2019 with First Wives Club (which was originally planned to launch on Paramount Network before being shifted to BET) announced as one of the service's original series.
+The service launched in the United States in Autumn 2019 with First Wives Club (which was originally planned to launch on Paramount Network before being shifted to BET) announced as one of the service's original series.